Drizin/CodegenCS/README.md

 Logs are automatically printed to console (if using dotnet-codegencs) or to Visual Studio Output Window Pane (if using VS Extension)

 The standard way of doing dependency injection is injecting the types into the class constructor (**constructor injection**), but if you have a very simple template and don't want it to have a class constructor you can also get the types injected into your `Main()` entrypoint method (**method injection**).
 Additionally if there are multiple constructors (or multiple overloads for `Main()` entrypoint) we pick the most specific overload (the one that matches all most number of models/arguments) - like other IoC containers do.

-Dependency injection is also available for interpolated delegates.
+Dependency injection is also available for interpolated delegates, which means that you can interpolate an `Action<>` (or `Func<>`) and the required types will be magically injected (even if caller method does not use those types).

 ## Models